nostromo-1/robotic-car-ESP32/README.md

 * If the scan button is pressed, it starts scanning for wiimotes and connects to one.
 * It displays status messages in a display.
 It also shows its orientation (roll, pitch and yaw angles).
 * It features a KARR-type scanner :-)
+* It communicates via wifi, for example it reads current time and date from an NTP server.
+Initial wifi configuration is via WPS

 ## Parts
 The following parts are needed to build it: